dragonwithafez/Romaji2Katakana/README.md

 Makes kana lyric entry easier to work around MS3's issues with kana entry using a JP keyboard or EN keyboard with IME.

-This version is forked from the original to add major improvements, since the original seems to be abandoned.

 See also https://github.com/dragonwithafez/Romaji2Hiragana for an equivalent tool for converting to hiragana.

 The plugin will preserve existing kana, both hiragana and katakana.